jrpool/testu/README.md

 1. Check the automatic certificate renewal process (`sudo systemctl status certbot.timer`).
 1. Test that process (`sudo certbot renew --dry-run`).
 1. With `/var/www` as the working directory, clone `testu` (`sudo git clone https://github.com/jrpool/testu.git`).
-1. Change the owner and group of the `testu` directory to `ubuntu`.
+1. Change the owner and group of the `testu` directory and all subdirectories and files in it to `ubuntu` (`sudo chown -R ubuntu:ubuntu /var/www/testu`).
-1. Change the group permission on the `testu` directory to add writing.
 1. Make `git` accept `ubuntu` as the owner of the `testu` directory (`git config --global --add safe.directory /var/www/testu`).
-1. Add an `.env` file to the `/var/www/testu` directory, containing these environment variables:
+1. Add a `.env` file to the `/var/www/testu` directory, containing these environment variables:
     ```bash
     APP_URL=https://testaro.tools/testu
     PROTOCOL=http